-1. Run bin/magento app:config:import to load merged configuration into the application.
+1. Run bin/magento app:config:import to load merged configuration into the application and flush the cache bin/magento cache:flush.

 With the above configuration in place, you'll first enter the FPM container via reward shell and then setup as follows: